The page has been translated by Gen AI.

 Figure.
 Network connection using Transit Gateway

-The above figure shows the network on the Samsung Cloud Platform composed of multiple VPCs.
+The figure above shows the network on the Samsung Cloud Platform composed of multiple VPCs.

 Connect three VPCs to a single Transit Gateway and configure routing between the three VPCs.